St. Paul: Transition All St Anthony Park

 St. Anthony Park has one of the largest, most active Transition groups in the Twin Cities.
-Transition ASAP – “All St. Anthony Park” – grew from an existing activism group that shifted its focus to energy resilience, supported by the local community council.
+Transition ASAP – “All St. Anthony Park” – grew from an existing activism group that shifted its focus to energy resilience, supported by its local District Council.
 As it pursued the goals of climate awareness, the limits of fossil fuels, and the need for community adaptation, the group gained wide neighborhood support, solidifying as a Transition Town in 2014.

 The Community Served